rsksmart/RSKIPs/IPs/RSKIP692.md

 **A failing precompiled contract is an exceptional halt.** In Ethereum an error raised by a precompiled contract is an error of the call frame that invoked it.
 At the top level that means status `0`, all gas consumed, state reverted and no logs.
 EIP-196 states it for the `alt_bn128` contracts: the call "fails on invalid input and consumes all gas provided".
 This RSKIP applies the same outcome to a direct call in RSK, so that a precompiled contract and a contract fail in the same way.

 **The transaction consumes its gas limit.** Under RSKIP197 a nested call that fails costs the caller only the cost the precompiled contract declared, because the caller continues executing and can act on the failure.
 A direct call has no caller to continue.
 The transaction has halted, and a halted transaction consumes its gas limit, as any EVM exceptional halt does.
 Before activation the sender was already charged the full gas limit for a failing direct call.
 This RSKIP changes the charge only by the refunds that apply to an exceptional halt.
 Without such refunds the charge is unchanged.
-It makes the receipt and the block state what was charged, which also closes the gap that let a following transaction fit in a block that was full.
+This RSKIP makes the receipt and the block report what was charged, which also closes the gap that let a following transaction fit in a block that was full.

-**Refunds are not restated.** The gas clause defers to the refund rules that apply to any exceptional halt at the time of activation.
+**Refunds are not restated.** The Gas clause defers to the refund rules that apply to any exceptional halt at the time of activation.
 Stating them here would duplicate rules defined elsewhere and would have to be kept in step with them.

 **A call that cannot pay the declared cost is a failure.** The precompiled contract does not execute in that case, and the sender is charged the full gas limit.
 Leaving that case out of the rule would keep a path that loses the refunds every other exceptional halt keeps.

 **Relationship to RSKIP197.** RSKIP197 specified the failure of a nested call and left the direct call as it was.
 The two paths have differed since Iris: a nested failure is rolled back and reported to the caller, while a direct failure is committed and reported as success.
 This RSKIP specifies the direct call so that both paths roll back the state changes of a failing precompiled contract.
 Logs of a failing nested call are outside this RSKIP.

-**Bridge state.** On mainnet and testnet, no current Bridge method can be made by an unprivileged transaction sender to commit state before failing.
+**Bridge state.** On mainnet and testnet, no current Bridge method lets an unprivileged sender commit state before the method fails.
 The state rollback therefore removes a latent condition rather than a live one, and it protects any future Bridge method that writes state during the call.
 Bridge events are a different matter.
 Before activation an event emitted by the Bridge is recorded even when the call fails, so a Bridge event in a receipt does not prove that the Bridge state it describes was committed.
 After activation events are recorded only for calls that succeed.
 Indexers that need the committed Bridge state should read it through the Bridge view methods rather than infer it from receipts.

+**The JSON-RPC interface reports the failure.** Wallets call `eth_call` and `eth_estimateGas` before they send a transaction.
+Currently both methods report a failing direct call as successful, and `eth_estimateGas` returns 44,064 for the call in test case 1.
+After activation a transaction sent with that gas limit fails and consumes it.
+Therefore the failure should be reported before the transaction is sent.

 ## Backwards Compatibility